 Differences in the style and tempo of foreland development (Sinclair and Naylor, 2012) along the TMT-Zavkhan margin likely had significant impacts on the style and extent of phosphogenesis at each locality.
 Siliciclastic material is much more abundant in Cambrian strata of the Zavkhan Terrane (Smith et al., 2016) than those of the TMT (fig. 11C), and the relative proximity to (or availability of) terrigenous material in each locality resulted in different grades and styles of phosphate mineralization.
 Phosphatic intervals in the Zuun-Arts Fm and BG2 Mb of the Bayangol Fm include phosphatic shales, rare phosphatic hardgrounds in carbonate strata, and lags of phosphatized small shelly fossils in carbonate grainstones (Smith et al., 2016).
 In general, the Zuun-Arts/BG2 phosphorite hosts lower phosphorus concentrations than the Kheseen phosphorites: on the Zavkhan Terrane, phosphogenesis manifested as diffuse phosphatic material in shale, or as concentrated but isolated phosphate precipitation around biogenous material.

 In contrast, primary phosphogenesis in the Kheseen Fm (fig. 13) is characterized by localized precipitation of concentrated phosphatic hardgrounds (fig. 13 D, E).
-Although phosphatized microfossils and phosphatic allochems with biogenic textures (Anderson et al., 2017; 2019) have been identified in phosphatic grainstone beds (fig. 13 B) of the Kheseen Fm, hardground-bearing zones in the basal Kheseen Fm are typically devoid of preexistent biological structures or substrates that would promote calcium fluorapatite (CFA) nucleation through biological mediation.
+Although phosphatized microfossils and phosphatic allochems with biogenic textures (Anderson et al., 2017; 2019) have been identified in phosphatic grainstone beds (fig. 13 B) of the Kheseen Fm, hardground-bearing zones in the basal Kheseen Fm lack abundant textural evidence of preexistent biological structures or substrates that would promote calcium fluorapatite (CFA) nucleation through direct biological mediation.
 Many of the phosphatic hardgrounds of the Kheseen Fm are found in close association with channelization, cross-stratification (fig. 13C) and winnowed beds (fig. 13 C-E), the cooccurrence of which is indicative of an energetic, sediment-starved environment.
-Importantly, many of the phosphatic horizons that initially appear to be hardgrounds are lags of granular phosphatic allochems that are cemented with a CFA matrix (red arrow, fig. 5B), indicating that multiple generations of phosphate mineralization are present in many of the most concentrated phosphorite horizons.
-These observations are consistent with phosphogenic models associated with multigenerational winnowing and phosphate concentration (Baturin and Bezrukhov, 1979; Föllmi et al., 1995; Anttila et al., 2023), as well models that invoke intermittent sediment starvation and low apparent sedimentation rates as primary drivers of ore-grade phosphate mineralization and concentration (Föllmi et al., 2017).
+Importantly, many of the phosphatic horizons that initially appear to be hardgrounds in hand-sample are lags of granular phosphatic allochems that are cemented with a CFA matrix (red arrow, fig. 5B), indicating that multiple generations of phosphate mineralization are present in many of the most concentrated phosphorite horizons.
+These observations are consistent with phosphogenic models associated with multigenerational winnowing and phosphate concentration (Baturin and Bezrukhov, 1979; Föllmi, 1996; Anttila et al., 2023), as well as models that invoke intermittent sediment starvation and low apparent sedimentation rates as primary drivers of ore-grade phosphate mineralization and concentration (Föllmi et al., 2017).

 Beyond providing an avenue for multigenerational phosphogenesis and mechanical concentration, the high-energy, low-sedimentation-rate environment inferred in the primary phosphogenic zones of the Kheseen Fm may also have promoted permeability barriers conducive to the accumulation of elevated porewater phosphate concentrations: multigenerational phosphatic horizons are often bounded by micrite laminae (fig. 13D, E), which may have provided a low porosity/permeability layer that restricted or focused porewater throughflow, as well as encouraged reducing conditions that increased the concentration of labile phosphate sourced from redox-sensitive mineral phases (Sundby et al., 1986).
-It has been demonstrated that both directional and oscillatory currents can create “armored”, low-porosity horizons in sedimentary environments with silt-sand grainsize distributions (Wu et al., 2019), with coarser-grainsize layers bounded by finer, lower-permeability horizons.
+It has been demonstrated that both directional and oscillatory currents can create “armored”, low-porosity horizons in sedimentary environments with silt-sand grainsize distributions (Wu et al., 2018), with coarser-grainsize layers bounded by finer, lower-permeability horizons.
 An analogous phenomenon occurred in Miocene phosphorites of the Monterey Fm, where silt- and clay-rich layers bound CFA-cemented lags of granule-pebble phosphatic clasts (Anttila et al., 2023).
 Additionally, the formation of authigenic and diagenetic phosphate minerals along these permeability barriers may function as a positive feedback through the addition of low-porosity, low-permeability material along a given horizon (Föllmi et al., 2005).